 Dr. Thibaut Lery acts as Director of the Office of Research and Evaluation at KAUST.
 Previously, he was Senior Science Officer in charge of foresight, evaluation services and collaborative projects at the European Science Foundation in Strasbourg, France.
 He was also an associated Professor at the University of Strasbourg, teaching Project Management at Master level at the Ecole de Management de Strasbourg - Business School, and at the Ecole Supérieur de Biotechnologie de Strasbourg (ESBS).
 He has managed European foresight initiatives, Research Networking Programmes, projects with the European Commission and Peer review activities.
 He has been working as an expert for the European Commission (Research infrastructures, Marie Curie Programmes, Future Emerging Technologie, DG Research, DG INFSO), the Irish and Norwegian governments.
 He has a PhD in computational and theoretical astrophysics.
 He was previously involved in the Irish National grid, the Irish Computing Center ICHEC, in European projects such as EGEE, EARNEST, JETSET, HET and PRACE.
 Previously, he has been holding academic teaching and research positions in France, Canada, Ireland and Congo.

-Tim has improvised since 1988 with many San Francisco-based groups, including BATS Improv, Rafe Chase's groundbreaking longform troupe Improv Theatre, the renowned True Fiction Magazine, and with the acclaimed troupe 3 For All.
-In 2009, he founded a new improv group, the Improv Playhouse of San Francisco.
-He has appeared in numerous plays in the San Francisco Bay Area, and received critical acclaim for his leading roles in the improvised feature films, Suckerfish and Security.
+Tim has improvised since 1988 with many San Francisco and international groups, including BATS Improv, True Fiction Magazine, Awkward Dinner Party, and with the acclaimed troupe 3 For All.
+In 2009, he founded Improv Playhouse of San Francisco.
+Tim has also appeared in numerous plays in the San Francisco Bay Area, and received critical acclaim for his leading roles in the improvised feature films, Suckerfish and Security.
 With Stephen Kearin, Tim co-wrote, and originated the role of Dirk Manly in, An Evening with Dirk & Blaine.
-Tim has performed and taught improvisation at the American Conservatory Theatre, BATS Improv, Stanford University, and many other venues nationally (Los Angeles, Chicago, New York, Austin, Louisville, Atlanta, etc.) and internationally (Amsterdam, Beirut, Belgium, Helsinki, London, Paris, Saudi Arabia, Stockholm).
-He has served for many years as the Director of the BATS Improv Long-Form Intensive.
+Nationally, Tim has performed and taught improvisation at the American Conservatory Theatre, BATS Improv, Stanford University, and many other venues (Los Angeles, Chicago, New York, Austin, Louisville, Atlanta, etc.).
+Internationally, he has performed and taught at numerous festivals and/or as an invited guest artist in Amsterdam, Barcelona, Beijing, Beirut, Belgium, Berlin, Bucharest, Dubai, Hamburg, Helsinki, Lisbon, London, Lyon, Mallorca, Oslo, Paris, Saudi Arabia, Shanghai, Stockholm, and more.
+Tim has consulted with numerous groups both nationally and internationally in their formation of improvisation groups and also the development of new improvisation formats.

 Tony Antakly is a tenured Professor of Biochemistry and Molecular Medicine at the University of Montreal.
 He holds two doctorates in cell and molecular biology from the University of Paris including a D.Sc.
 (Doctorat ès-sciences d’État) obtained in 1983.
 He completed post-doctoral training at Laval University, Columbia University of New York and the NIH in Bethesda.
 Author of more than 100 scientific publications and communications, his main research interests relate to molecular mechanisms of hormone action, the expression of specific cellular genes during the tumoral process and development of novel pharmaceutical products.
 Over the years, his laboratory has received funding from peer-reviewed agencies including the C.I.H.R.
 Canada, the US National Institutes of Health, Canadian Foundation for AIDS Research, the National Health and Research Development Program of the Canadian Health Ministry (Health-Canada) and the National Cancer Institute of Canada.
 The Biologic and Genetic Therapies Directorate of Health Canada (FDA homologue) granted him approval to test on humans a molecule discovered by his group.
 In late 1990`s, T. Antakly founded two University spin-off Biotech ventures.
 He directed the R&D studies on a novel therapeutic metabolite up to Phase II clinical trials.
 He also participated in University-Industry development initiatives and acted as member of several academic intellectual property committees including one that oversees the corporation responsible for University of Montreal technology valorization.